Empresa Norfolk Hockey League Rules

 (b) This will be read by the Division Secretary and both you and the opposing Captain will be contacted by the Division Secretary.

-(d) The League Management Committee will agree the next steps in accordance with the League Rules.
+(d) The League Management Committee will agree the next steps.

 (e) If you are unhappy with their decision, you can make a final appeal to the NHA Council.